\"Writing.Com

 "There he is!"
 Danny shouted.
 "Let's get him!"

 The hill began to flatten out and Milton, panting and out of breath, stood upon the rock ledge that hung over the deep pool eighty feet below.
+The river cut through the rock and cascaded down to the foamy water below and then out to the sea.

 Danny was just behind him, four others climbing as fast as they could to keep up.
 "You better run, asshole," he shouted between heavy breaths.
 "Ain't nobody gonna save you now."

-Milton watched him climb, knowing he couldn't out run them.
+Milton watched him climb, knowing he couldn't outrun them.
 He mounted his bike and faced the drop-off.
 He was tired of running from people like Danny Akaka; tired of people who thought he was a freak or teased him about the way he looked.
 "If you want me, then come and get me!"

 Without even thinking about it, he rode his bike over the edge of the cliff and down into the pounding waterfall.
 For a moment, he felt elated.
 He had outsmarted Danny once again, but then he hit the water and the bike's handlebars spun around and punched him heavily in the stomach, knocking the wind out of him.
 The water pounded him deeper and deeper beneath its thundering weight and held him there, just like his dream, just like he knew it would.

-Later that day, accompanied by the police, Mrs. Faust, with her jeweled tears, and Mr. Arlen, his moustache working up and down, searched for any sign of Milton.
+Later that day, accompanied by the police, Mrs. Faust, with her jeweled tears, and Mr. Arlen, his mustache working up and down, searched for any sign of Milton.
 All they could find was a lone black sock washed upon the shoreline.
 Milton, along with his bike, had completely disappeared.
 As darkness approached, Milton's mom was ushered home by the police to spend the rest of her life crying and asking God, "Why?"
 Mr Arlen quit teaching and took up drinking.
 And Milton . . .
 Well, Milton was riding his bike up and down the golden paths of Heaven grinning from ear-to-ear with his two emerald green eyes fired by the sunlight.

 © Copyright 2007 W.D.Wilcox (billywilcox at Writing.Com).
 All rights reserved.